brouberol/blog/content/reproducible-sqlite.md

 #### Compiling `libsqlite3` for macOS

-The following script compiles `libsqlite3` for macOS, with FTS5 enabled:
+The following script compiles `libsqlite3` for macOS, with full text search enabled:

 ```bash